Summary

 The agency that does not respect its obligations is subject to sanctions.

-The agency will have to complete the application form (available only in French) as a temporary work agency.
+The agency must complete the application form to obtain a licence as a temporary employment agency.

-The temporary work agency which already has an authorization in one of the other regions of Belgium can benefit from a simplified procedure and obtain an exemption.
-This request for exemption is also made using the authorisation request form.
+Temporary employment agencies that already have a licence in one of the other Regions of Belgium may benefit from a simplified procedure and obtain an exemption.
+This exemption request must also be made using the licence application form.

-Applications for authorisation as a temporary work agency are subject to a prior analysis by the Administration.
-They are then transmitted to the Economic and Social Committee of the Walloon Region for opinion.
-It is the competent minister who will ultimately make the decision to grant or refuse approval as a temporary employment agency.
+Licence applications for temporary employment agencies are subject to a preliminary assessment by the Administration.
+They are then forwarded to the Economic and Social Committee of the Walloon Region for its opinion.
+The competent minister ultimately decides whether to grant or refuse approval as a temporary employment agency.

-The temporary employment agency receives an agreement number initially for a period of two years.
-After this period, the agreement can be renewed for an indefinite period.
+The temporary employment agency receives a licence number that is initially valid for two years.
+After this period, the licence may be renewed for an indefinite duration.

 Activity reports

-Employment agencies must submit an annual activity report containing:
+Employment agencies must submit an annual activity report.